Groupon Cyber Monday Deals Boast Up To 80 Percent Off, Here Are Some Of The Best

 — Groupon (@Groupon) November 21, 2018

-All these deals and more are available now for Groupon’s Cyber Monday sale, but act fast–these amazing savings won’t be around tomorrow.
+All these deals and more are available now for Groupon’s Cyber Monday sale, but act fast — these amazing savings won’t be around tomorrow.